 Both stones carry green and both work the heart chakra, but their approaches differ.
 Green aventurine is gentle, optimistic, lucky -- it opens the heart to possibility.
 Dragon blood jasper is fierce, grounded, earthy -- it opens the heart to power.
 Together they provide the full range of heart energy: hope and strength, possibility and action, gentleness and courage.
 This pairing is for people starting something new who need both faith and fire.

-How Dragon Blood Jasper is used
+How to keep Dragon Blood Jasper in good condition

 Authenticity